Chat with us, powered by LiveChat

 Charity-funded Autism Assessment

 Caudwell Children understands how difficult getting children assessed for autism can be, that’s why we offer charity-funded Autism Assessments for eligible families.
-Families will also receive 12 months of post-diagnostic support and will be entitled up to two workshop credits.
+Families will also receive 12 months of post-diagnostic support and two workshop credits.

 Autism Assessments take place at the Caudwell International Children’s Centre which was purpose-built with autism in mind.
 Our experienced and dedicated Clinical Team work with families to assess your child’s strengths and difficulties, including behaviour, emotional health and well-being, communication and sensory processing needs.